 Clients may make additions to and withdrawals from their account at any time, subject to MFA's right to terminate an account.
-Additions may be in cash or securities provided that the Firm reserves the right to liquidate any transferred securities or decline to accept particular securities into a client's account.
+Additions may be in cash or securities provided that the Firm reserves the right to liquidate any transferred securities or declines to accept particular securities into a client's account.
 Clients may withdraw account assets on notice to MFA, subject to the usual and customary securities settlement procedures.
-However, MFA designs its portfolios as long-term investments and the withdrawal of assets may impair the achievement of a client's investment objectives.
+However, the Firm generally designs its portfolios as long-term investments and the withdrawal of assets may impair the achievement of a client's investment objectives.
 MFA may consult with its clients about the options and implications of transferring securities.
-Clients are advised that when transferred securities are liquidated, they may be subject to transaction fees, fees assessed at the mutual fund level (i.e., contingent deferred sales charge) and/or tax ramifications.
-Compensation for Recommending the Program
+Clients are advised that when transferred securities are liquidated, they may be subject to transaction fees, short-term redemption fees, fees assessed at the mutual fund level (e.g., contingent deferred sales charges) and/or tax ramifications.